OpenDGPS/simulacore/README.md

 - ~~run benchmarks~~
 - run more benchmarks
 - optimize the interpreter code by using NVIDIA PTX instructions (espacially by using byte reversal)
-- generalize the interpreter code by abstracting the "X86 Opcode and Instruction Reference" XML repository
+- generalize the interpreter code by abstracting the "X86 Opcode and Instruction Reference" XML repository (see [x86asm.net repository of opcodes](http://x86asm.net/index.html))
 - evaluate different ways to call system functions

 ## Disclaimer